LearnWeb3DAO/Flow-Track/FNS-Part-1.md

 ## 💎 Everything as a Resource

 This part is likely going to be one of the trickiest parts to properly understand in this level.
-Make sure to spend some time here and have a decent understand before proceeding, also never hestitate to ask questions on the Discord if you don't understand something.
+Make sure to spend some time here and have a decent understand before proceeding, also never hesitate to ask questions on the Discord if you don't understand something.

 Coming from Solidity, we are used to all Smart Contract related data being stored in the smart contract itself.
 As we have alluded to multiple times at this point, data on Flow is usually stored directly with the user itself - in the user's account storage.
 Therefore, we have to think about Resources very carefully.
 Cadence makes it really hard to write bad code, but that also means it has a learning curve when just starting out.
 I will try my best to explain it the best I can.